The Untapped Potential of Social Advertising for Beverage Brands

 Smart marketers work to bridge the gap between national and on-premise advertising.
 They aim to build partner loyalty by personalizing their efforts to drive traffic to local establishments.
 Localizing and personalizing advertising increases engagement and boosts sales.

-Moreover, helping local partners be better marketers, through and with the brand, unlocks additional revenue on a grassroots level.
-In a recent report from CMO Council, 95% of respondents said increasing revenue through their local channels is of strategic importance in the next year.
+Moreover, helping trade partners be better marketers, through and with the brand, unlocks additional revenue on a grassroots level.
+In a recent report from CMO Council, 95% of respondents said increasing revenue through their local trades is of strategic importance in the next year.
 54% deeming this very important, if not critical.
 Social advertising, one of the largest, infinitely targetable digital audiences available, has been all but absent when brands structure ways to collaborate with their partners.
-However, for channel partners, social advertising remains their top marketing priority.
+However, for trade partners, social advertising remains their top marketing priority.

 Related Posts